-- The V3C bitstream consists of a V3C unit stream (with carriage out of scope) or a V3C sample stream which is a simple container for a V3C unit stream. - At the start of the V3C unit stream, the V3C parameter set (VPS) is available inband or out-of-band.
+- The V3C bitstream consists of a V3C unit stream (with carriage out of scope) or a V3C sample stream which is a simple container for a V3C unit stream. - At the start of the V3C unit stream, the V3C parameter set (VPS) is available in-band or out-of-band.
 The information in the VPS announces the presence of sub bitstreams, allowing the decoder to initialize sub decoders for all atlas and video sub bitstreams. - Each subsequent V3C unit has a payload that contains one or more access units of a sub bitstream.
 The V3C unit header identifies to which sub bitstream the payload applies. - The geometry video data (GVD), attribute video data (AVD), and occupancy video data (OVD) V3C units contain video sub bitstreams for a specific atlas component.
-While the standard is video codec agnostic, for the test model the video sub bitstreams are always HEVC Annex B streams. - A future release of TMIV may support packed video data (PVD) V3C units that pack various video data types of various atlases together. - The atlas data (AD) V3C unit contains an atlas sub bitstream which is also a network abstraction layer (NAL) unit stream, but instead of video frames there is a NAL unit called atlas tile layer (ATL) that carries a list of patch data units (PDU).
+While the standard is video codec agnostic, for the test model the video sub bitstreams are always HEVC Annex B streams. - TMIV also supports packed video data (PVD) V3C units that pack various video data types of various atlases together. - The atlas data (AD) V3C unit contains an atlas sub bitstream which is also a network abstraction layer (NAL) unit stream, but instead of video frames there is a NAL unit called atlas tile layer (ATL) that carries a list of patch data units (PDU).
 Each PDU describes the relation between a patch in an atlas and the same patch in a (hypothetical) source view.
-The ATL is parameterized using the atlas sequence parameter set (ASPS), atlas adapation parameter set (AAPS), and atlas frame parameter set (AFPS). - The common atlas data (CAD) V3C unit also contains an atlas sub bitstream, but the main NAL unit is the common atlas frame (CAF) that contains the view parameter list or updates thereof.
-The CAF is only parameterized by the atlas adapation parameter set (AAPS).
+The ATL is parameterized using the atlas sequence parameter set (ASPS), atlas adaptation parameter set (AAPS), and atlas frame parameter set (AFPS). - The common atlas data (CAD) V3C unit also contains an atlas sub bitstream, but the main NAL units are the common atlas sequence parameter set (CASPS) and the common atlas frame (CAF) that contains the view parameter list or updates thereof. - All sub bitstreams may contain SEI messages and both the CASPS MIV extension and ASPS may contain volumetric usability information (VUI).

-1 There may be only one group and/or entity in which case group-based and/or entity-based coding is effectively disabled.
+&lt;sup>3 There may be only one group and/or entity in which case group-based and/or entity-based coding is effectively disabled.